BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/intro.md

 Because it happens within us, animals, and even plants -- yes, there is a plant that can count -- it is part of whatever there is.
 In that sense I agree with *Kant*, even though I think he highly overrates reason over all the other bodily processes.
-Furthermore, I don't think we need some *Platonic* space of perfect ideas that is hidden somewhere and forever.
+Furthermore, I don't think we need some eternal *Platonic* space of perfect ideas that is hidden somewhere.
 Such meta concepts are shortcuts for something we do not understand yet.
 The *Platonic* worldview is mystical and religious.
 It introduces something extra, something godly that we do not need.